 * Morals do matter.
 "If America ever ceases to be good, America will cease to be great."
 If that ever happens, it would be a tragedy not just for us and our children, but for the whole world.

 * "Out of every hundred new ideas ninety-nine or more will probably be inferior to the traditional responses which they propose to replace.
-No one man, however brilliant or well-informed, can come in one lifetime to such fullness of understanding as to safely judge and dismiss the customs or institutions of his society, for those are the wisdom of generations after centuries of experiment in the laboratory of history."
+No one man, however brilliant or well-informed, can come in one lifetime to such fullness of understanding as to safely judge and dismiss the customs or institutions of his society, for those are

 * People of all races should be treated equally and any laws, whether we're talking about Jim Crow laws or Affirmative Action, that do otherwise are immoral, unconstitutional, and un-American.